-Rotate the unit and apply the brake so that the crank is slightly downhill in the direction that the weights are to be moved.
+Stop the unit with the cranks pointing away from the well and slightly downhill in the direction that the weights are to be moved.
 Set the brake, lockout/tagout all energy sources, engage the pawl and chain the brake drum.
-(Refer to Section 1.3 of this manual for procedures.) proper Loosen counterweight bolts just enough to allow the weights to be moved.
-Use the pinion adjusting tool on units equipped with cranks which have teeth, as shown in Figure 49, to move the weights to the desired position.
+(Refer to Section 1.3 of this manual for proper procedures.)
+Loosen the counterweight bolts just enough to allow the weights to be moved.
+Use the pinion adjusting tool on units equipped with cranks which have teeth, as shown in Figure 47, to move the weights to the desired position.
 Some of the larger weights may have to be moved with the aid of a crane or a pry bar.
 The weight on the bottom of the crank may be moved in a like manner.
-After positioning the weights in the desired location, tighten the counterweight bolts and install a second nut as a jam nut.
+After the weights in the desired positioning location, tighten the counterweight bolts and install a second nut as a jam nut.
 Follow the recommendations given under "Fasteners" in Section 3.